 I. Infinitive Basics

 When you look up a Latin verb in a Latin-English lexicon or dictionary, you will see 4 entries (principal parts) for most verbs.
 The 2nd entry, usually abbreviated "-are," "-ere" or "-ire," is the infinitive.
 More specifically, it's the present active infinitive, which is translated into English as "to" plus whatever the verb means.
-The vowel (a, e, or i) of the infinitive tells you which conjugation it belongs to.
+The vowel (a, e, or i) of the infinitive indicates which conjugation it belongs to.

 Example of a dictionary entry for a verb in Latin: